 Short-term Care Quality

-The third area we looked at is short-term care.
-In that area, we awarded this nursing home a C. Our short-term care scores are based in part on the nursing home's quantity of highly-skilled nursing services.
-This includes a wide range of services, spanning from registered nurses to physical and speech therapists, not to mention other types of therapy.
-In this place's case, we were surprised to learn that it actually provides less registered nurse and physical therapist hours per resident than the average facility.
-The hope is that this does not adversely impact the quality of care.
-Lastly, we assessed the percentage of patients who were able to return to the community from this facility.
-We found that 0 percent of this facility's patients returned home.
-At most facilities, closer to half of their patients are able to return home so this figure is below average.
+As it turns out, this facility only received a grade of D for its short-term care rating, which is not a score to write home about.
+Our short-term care grades are based on a facility's quantity of skilled nursing services.
+This means a wide range of nursing services, ranging from registered nurses to physical and speech therapists, in addition to other variations of therapy.
+Not surprisingly, we found that this nursing home provides far less physical therapist and registered nurse hours per resident than the average facility.
+Lastly, we assessed the number of patients who were able to return to the community from this nursing home.
+This definitely was not a strength for this facility.
+We found that just 0 percent of this facility's residents returned home.
+At most nursing homes, about half of their patients are able to return home so this is well below average.

 Nurse Quality